UK glamping for foodies

 Glamping in Wales

-At Fforest, a 200-acre farm in wild west Wales, you can stay over in a geodesic dome (complete with wood-burning stove and Japanese-style onsen bathing area), an original Welsh crog loft, or simple ‘garden shac’.
+At Fforest, a 200-acre farm in wild west Wales, you can stay over in a geodesic dome (complete with wood-burning stove and Japanese-style onsen bathing area), an original Welsh crog loft, or simple 'garden shac'.
 All have private shower and toilet areas, to try and create a coronavirus-safe environment.
 Fforest is also home to the smallest pub in Wales, Y Bwthyn, once an old farmworker’s cottage.
 Here, you can buy take-out beers and gins created by Fforest alongside local producers such as Mantle Brewery in Cardigan (craft lager Cwrw Fforest); and Crafty Devil in Cardiff, who helped create Fforest Haf, a hazy pale ale with a hint of mango.
 The Boy Ashore Gin has seaweed, coriander and cubeb (an Indonesian pepper) botanicals.
-Food-wise, in line with government guidelines, there’s a takeaway kitchen that provides barbecued local meat and fish, as well as wood-fired pizzas.
+Food-wise, there's a takeaway kitchen that provides barbecued local meat and fish, as well as wood-fired pizzas. coldatnight.co.uk

 Bell tents in Sussex